 Savvy Money Market Account

 Those with significant savings who don't anticipate needing to make many withdrawals may prefer the Savvy Money Market Account offered by Abound Credit Union.
-The Savvy Money Market Account offers 1.5% APY (as of May 11, 2020), more than double the highest APY offered by a standard money market account.
+The Savvy Money Market Account offers 0.55% APY as of September 14, 2021.

 Neither of the money market accounts offered by Abound Credit Union comes with a debit or ATM card.